Research Gaps Leave Doctors Guessing About Treatments For Pregnant Women

 And for those drugs that have shown themselves to be safe, she says, doctors usually recommend women continue to use them after they become pregnant.

-But few studies compare a drug to a placebo in pregnant women, which is considered the gold standard, and few studies show how medications, react differently after a woman becomes pregnant.
+But few studies compare a drug with a placebo in pregnant women, which is considered the gold standard, and few studies show how medications react differently after a woman becomes pregnant.
 Without that arsenal of well-researched medications, Cahill says she and her patients have to weigh the pros and cons of using a drug, or leaving an ailment untreated.

 "I actually think that it's one of the most important responsibilities of a physician," she says.
 "There's always things that we don't know.
 And I think part of respecting patients' autonomy, and their participation in medical decision-making, is to explain what we know but also to explain what we don't know even if that's hard."